-"This is a message from the ancestors written on temple tablets, papyrus paper, and pyramid walls and in the sacred text called the Husia.
-And it is from those who wrote on calabash paper and imprinted it in the minds of the masters of memory in the sacred Odu Ifa.
-It is passed down over the centuries appearing in the dreams, hopes and teachings of your mothers and fathers, grandmothers and grandfathers.
+the Yoruba sacred text, Odu Ifa.
+And it is passed down over the centuries appearing in the dreams, hopes and teachings of your mothers and fathers, grandmothers and grandfathers.

-It is found and flowers also in the hearts and minds of the other members of your families, your friends, neighbors who know and treasure you, the teachers who valued, taught and mentored you, the staff who caringly aided you, and your fellow students who worked with and will soon follow you in this beautiful path onward and upward.
+It is also found and flowers in the hearts and minds of the other members of your families, your friends and neighbors who know and treasure you, the teachers who valued, taught and mentored you, the staff who caringly aided you, and your fellow students who worked with and will soon follow you in this beautiful path onward and upward.

 And it says: sons and daughters of the sacred land, Africa, you wonders of women and miracles of men.
 You descendants of the fathers and mothers of humanity and human civilization.
 You offspring of the elders of humanity, who stood up first, spoke the first human truth and taught the world what was good and beautiful from the beginning.
-We charge you to step on out boldly in the world.
+We charge you to step on out boldly into the world.
 Hambani kahle emhlabeni.
 Go well in the world.
 Kaeni vizuri duniani.
 Stay well in the world.
 Go forth and flourish in Maat, love and peace in the world.
 We have set you on the right course, worked, struggled and sacrificed to bring you to this moment of awesome meaning.